48 x 28 cm: ink, paper, wood

 from the series: "Citta' invisible e non".

 In his novel “Invisible Cities” Italo Calvino describes the city of Eudoxia.
 It is a chaotic city with winding alleys, steps, bridges and dead ends.
 It holds a carpet in its town hall that is said to be the plan of the city.
 The carpet is laid out in symmetrical motives whose patterns are repeated along straight lines.
-The inhabitants of Eudoxia got used to say that they have not been able to construct their city according to the plan of the gods.
-Only some ventured the idea that the city is what it is: the result of the usual messy endeavours by humans, and that the gods, in their perfection, have not been able to capture the complexity of the real city.
+The inhabitants of Eudoxia got used to say that they had not been able to construct their city according to the plan of the gods, shown in the design of the carpet.
+Only some brave people ventured the idea that the city is what it is: the result of the usual messy endeavours by humans, and that the gods, in their perfection, have not been able to capture the complexity of the real city.

-Similarly, Modernity, with its clear but theoretical divisions between rationality and emotion, between nature and culture, science and art, ... has not been able to capture the complexity of the real world.
+Similarly, Modernity, with its clear but theoretical divisions between rationality and emotion, between nature and culture, science and art, ... has not been able to capture the complexity of the real world (see Cat.
+Nr.
+48).

 firstname.lastname@example.org, via Leggiuno 32